MaibornWolff/codecharta/gh-pages/_posts/how-to/2020-08-17-fixate_folders_with_a_custom_cc_json.md

 In order to define the coordinates of adjacent folders, apply any margin between `folder_1` and `folder_2`.
 The example uses a margin of `10`, so that the coordinates of `folder_2` must be `left: 50` and `top: 10`.

+## Define nested (parent-child) Fixed Folders

+It is possible to fixate a folder and define its children to be fixed as well.
+All children of a parent Fixed Folder must be defined as fixed by adding the `fixedPosition` attribute in the `.cc.json` file.
+A fixed child will be positioned relatively to its parent.

 ## Restrictions

 The following rules apply in order to build a valid custom `.cc.json`: